oxidecomputer/humility/README.md

 `humility power` displays the values associated with devices that can measure voltage, displaying voltage, current (if measured) and temperature (if measured).

+### `humility powershelf`

+`humility powershelf` allows for remotely dumping the state of the PSC power shelves, via the same network mechanism as `humility rpc`.

+This command has the same requirements as `humility rpc` and uses the same underlying mechanisms: the Hubris `udprpc` task should be listening on port 8 and the matching Hubris archive is required.
+See the `humility rpc` documentation for more details.

+This command is currently hard-coded to support only the MWOCP68, and it dumps 50+ properties described in the ACAN-114 application note.
+It will only dump the properties from a single shelf+rail combination, so seeing properties of all 6 shelves requires calling this command 6 time (with indices 0 through 5).

 ### `humility probe`